gholler-sopra/hydrator-plugins/transform-plugins/docs/Decompressor-transform.md

 **schema:** Specify the output schema; fields that are decompressed will have the same field name but these fields will be of the type ``BYTES`` or ``STRING``.

 **Note**:
-- For the input, only use columnar datasets like `ORC`, `Parquet`, etc.
+- For the input, only use columnar datasets like `ORC`, `Parquet`, and so on.
 - Input fields that need to be decompressed must be of the type `Bytes` and should be non-nullable.

 Example